warp-id/solana-trading-bot/README.md

 Note: Warp transactions are disabled by default.

 ### Fees
-When using warp for transactions, fee is distributed between devlopers of warp and third party providers.
+When using warp for transactions, fee is distributed between developers of warp and third party providers.
 In case TX fails, no fee will be taken from your account.

 ## Common issues